 To really achieve behavior change, it is not about creating a course and assuming that they will immediately gain the experience or knowledge by that single event.

-You must build a culture in which learning is an ongoing process and becomes a natural part of daily work.
+It would be best if you built a culture in which learning is an ongoing process and becomes a natural part of daily work.
 Your role as a learning leader is to help employees incorporate learning into the workflows.

 Learning in the workflow means providing tools and resources for employees to learn while they work, rather than making learning a lengthy, fixed, and time-consuming activity.